decred/politeia/politeiawww/api/www/v1/api.md

 ### `Batch Vote Summary`

-Retrieve the vote status for a list of proposals.
+Retrieve the vote summary for a list of proposals.

 **Routes:** `POST /v1/proposals/batchvotesummary`